lyqht/dr-teck/README.md

-# dr-teck
+# Pdf-note-taker

-A PDF Viewer Web App
+A notetaker app where you can highlight text in a PDF to save them as notes (in memory for now)

 ## Dev Log